 - You CAN plant cabbage next to cucumbers and beans though!

 Care for Cabbage Plants:

-- Once transplants reach about 5 inches in height, thin them to make sure that they are still the desired length apart.
+- Once transplants reach about 5 inches tall, thin them to make sure that they are still the desired length apart.

 - Fertilize 3 weeks after transplanting.